Bude gas pipe upgrade begins

 Wales & West Utilities is carrying out essential gas works in the Stratton Road area of Bude.

-The £368,000 scheme, which began last week, is essential to keep the gas flowing to heat homes and power businesses so local people are kept safe and warm for generations to come.
+The £368,000 scheme, which began this earlier this month, is essential to keep the gas flowing to heat homes and power businesses so local people are kept safe and warm for generations to come.
+It is still on track to complete by 3 April.

 Most of the gas network is underground and out of sight but it plays a central role in the daily lives of people across Bude and the surrounding areas.
 Whether it’s heating your home, making the family dinner or having a hot bath, we understand how important it is for your gas supply to be safe and reliable and there when you need it.